-You’ll have to update your log book after each flight, and make general notes.
-Any pen will suffice.
+You’ll have to update your Pilot Log Book after each flight, and make general notes.
+Any pen will suffice for this.

-For your charts I recommend buying a set of Staedtler Chart Permanent Pens.
-The ink doesn’t rub off too easily (which is a good thing) — but it can also be removed with a special eraser afterwards.
+However, for your topographical charts I recommend buying a set of Staedtler Chart Permanent Pens.
+The ink doesn’t rub off easily, but it can also be removed with a special eraser afterwards.
 Four different colours is sufficient.

 4. Navigational Plog

-PLOG stands for “Pilot Log”.
-The PLOG is used to record details of crew members, scheduled & actual times, the flight plan, and the navigation log, which includes:
+The Plog is used to record details of crew members, scheduled & actual times, the flight plan, and the navigation log, which includes: